 - Any type of warrant can be removed by appearing in court.
 You should have an experienced lawyer on your side when you appear.
 It’s generally a quick court date but you will want to have someone whom can make a strong argument on your behalf.

 - If you failed to appear in court, in many cases, you should not continue to run from the court but should appear in court with an experienced Massachusetts criminal defense lawyer.

 In most cases, the court will remove the warrant and set the case down for a further court date.
 The court will likely assess a $50.00 default removal fee.
 If you have defaulted numerous times on the case or the case involved serious Massachusetts criminal charges, such as a 3rd offense OUI, firearms offense or serious domestic assault and battery, the court may have a hearing to decide whether you should be required to post bail as a condition of your release.
-A bail is money the court sets to ensure that you appear in court.
+Bail is money that the court orders you to pay in an effort to ensure that you appear in court.

-Key point to remember: A Massachusetts criminal defense attorney will be able to have warrant removed when you appear in court.
-The sooner you appear in court the better your chance of having the court set no cash bail or a reduced bail amount.
+A Key point to remember: A Massachusetts criminal defense attorney will be able to have any outstanding warrants removed when you appear in court.
+The sooner you appear in court the better your chance of having the court set a no cash bail or a reduced bail amount.
 Call Attorney DelSignore now if you have a Massachusetts default or arrest warrant issued against you.

 To learn more about the court process, visit our website where you can learn about the different court dates you will have and what you can expect.
 While on the website, feel free to browse our criminal defense case results, and call if you have any questions at all.

 You can call or Text DelSignore Law anytime at 781-686-5924 to discuss your current legal situation and we can explain how we can best help you.